Solar Panel Cost In 2023 (Homeowner’s Installation Savings Guide)

 As mentioned above, panel efficiency is a crucial thing to consider in South Dakota, as the energy consumption among residents is well above average.
 High-efficiency professional panels cost more than DIY options, but they will often pay for themselves in energy savings over time.

 We also mentioned above that solar batteries are particularly useful in South Dakota because they ensure no energy your panels generate is lost to the grid, since net metering isn’t mandated in the state.
-Solar batteries with a high capacity are more likely to have a shorter payback period and save you money on utility bills in the long run.
+Solar batteries with a high capacity are more likely to have a shorter solar payback period and save you money on utility bills in the long run.

 DIY solar batteries — usually 12-volt batteries — hold minimal charges and may not be able to store enough energy to maximize your savings on your energy bills.